 GERD (or acid reflux) happens when normal stomach acid flows backward into the esophagus.

-Acid reflux is caused by a weak lower esophageal sphincter (LES), the valve that separates the esophagus from the stomach.
+Gastric acid reflux is caused by a weak lower esophageal sphincter (LES), the valve that separates the esophagus from the stomach.
 Acid reflux symptoms include:

 - Burning sensation in the chest

 - Dry cough